AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @internal (undocumented)
 export class NetworkManager {
     constructor(networkClient: INetworkModule, cacheManager: CacheManager);
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    sendPostRequest<T extends ServerAuthorizationTokenResponse>(thumbprint: RequestThumbprint, tokenEndpoint: string, options: NetworkRequestOptions): Promise<NetworkResponse<T>>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen sendPostRequest<T extends ServerAuthorizationTokenResponse>(thumbprint: RequestThumbprint, tokenEndpoint: string, options: NetworkRequestOptions): Promise<NetworkResponse<T>>;
 }

+// Warning: (ae-missing-release-tag) "NetworkRequestOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type NetworkRequestOptions = {
     headers?: Record<string, string>;
     body?: string;
 };

+// Warning: (ae-missing-release-tag) "NetworkResponse" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type NetworkResponse<T> = {
     headers: Record<string, string>;